clearpix.gif (43 bytes)

 6.2(a) Any hitter with fewer than 450 total PA's during the prior major league regular season is limited to 125-percent of the number of PA's he had against left- and right-handed pitchers during the prior major league season.

 6.3 The above rules (6.1, 6.2 and 6.2(a)) are strictly enforced.
 Playing time percentages will be displayed on the "Status Reports" page, and will be monitored at the end of each chapter by the Usage Secretary.
-If a player exceeds the limits outlined above, that player will be automatically suspended for the remainder of the regular season and his team may be fined.
+If a player exceeds the limits outlined above, that player will be immediately suspended for the remainder of the regular season and his team may be fined.
 (See Rule 6.6.)

 6.4(a) Usage rules may be enforced by opposing managers as well.
 If a team uses a suspended hitter, the opposing manager may force his opponent to use a pinch hitter.
 If a team uses a suspended pitcher, the opposing manager may force his opponent to use a reliever.
 (Or, if the pitcher is not allowed to leave the game, because he has not faced one batter, the opposing manager may force his opponent to issue an intentional walk.)